 Mileposts and Sites:

-Some of the Natchez Trace’s best-known travelers were farmers and boatmen from the Ohio River regions of Pennsylvania, Ohio, and Kentucky who floated supplies down to ports in Natchez, Mississippi and New Orleans, Louisiana at the beginning of the 1800s.
+Some of the Natchez Trace’s best-known travelers were farmers and boatmen from the Ohio River regions of Pennsylvania, Ohio, and Kentucky who floated supplies down to ports in Natchez, Mississippi, and New Orleans, Louisiana, at the beginning of the 1800s.
 Regardless of where they came from, they were collectively known as “Kaintucks.”
 Other famous figures traveled the Natchez Trace, including Meriwether Lewis, who had previously led the Lewis and Clark Expedition.
 While making his way from Missouri to Washington D.C. in 1809, he died under mysterious circumstances at a small cabin in Tennessee.
 He was buried there, where his body remains today.
-Just a few years later, General Andrew Jackson traveled on the Trace with his troops during the War of 1812.
+General Andrew Jackson traveled on the Trace a few years later with his troops during the War of 1812.

 Though U.S. Troops began to improve the Natchez Trace beginning in 1801, it wasn’t until the War of 1812 that the military capitalized on the efforts.
 The popular path through Choctaw and Chickasaw lands became a vital thoroughfare when it was believed British ships threatened the Gulf Coast.
 Having traveled the Trace repeatedly on other business, General Andrew Jackson relied on the Trace several times to transport his troops.
-His cavalry traveled to Washington, Mississippi, just north of Natchez, on it in 1813, and when the troops were released without participating in the battle, the entire 2nd Division Tennessee Regiment slogged their way back along the Trace.
+His cavalry traveled to Washington, Mississippi, north of Natchez, on it in 1813.
+The entire 2nd Division Tennessee Regiment slogged its way back along the Trace when the troops were released without participating in the battle.
 Though the road was the best choice at the time, the troops still had to contend with knee-deep mud, oxen dying from the heat, an occasional rattlesnake, and a “heavy a shower of hail and rain that ever fell upon poor soldiers in the world,” according to soldier A.J.
 Edmundson.
-It was during this trip that Andrew Jackson earned his nickname “Old Hickory.”
+During this trip, Andrew Jackson earned his nickname, “Old Hickory.”

 From mid-1813 to mid-1814, Jackson and his troops left to fight the Creek War in Alabama.
 Jackson took one of the Natchez Trace’s newest residents, John Gordon, with him.
 Captain Gordon became the leader of one of Jackson’s companies of “spies,” or scouts.
 Gordon left his family and home at the Natchez Trace and the Duck River’s intersection and became a Tennessee hero of the Creek War.
 With the Creek War conclusion, Jackson and his troops again focused on Great Britain and the Gulf Coast.
 In 1815, the misery of the 1813 trip up the Trace was likely forgotten with a more celebratory journey.